Developer Guide

 - Test case:

-, describing that the currently displayed list is showing all applications that are within 2 days of deadline.
+Result Box, describing that the currently displayed list is showing all applications that are within 2 days of deadline.

 - Expected output: The application list updates to only displaying the last two applications of the original list.
 A success message is shown in the